-- Once the onions are evenly done, add crushed ginger and garlic, and all the spices noted in step 4.
+- Once the onions are evenly done, add crushed ginger and garlic, and all the spices set aside earlier.
 Fry the spices till they stop smelling raw.
 Add a splash of water to deglaze the pan if needed.
 Check for salt and adjust as needed.

 - Increase heat and add crushed tomatoes.
-Mix well and let the mixture simmer on medium heat for about 5 minutes.
+Mix well and let it simmer on medium heat for about 5 minutes.

 - Add in the pomegranate seeds, and the diced chicken.
 Cover the pan with a tight lid and let it cook on medium heat for another 4 minutes.